Making Fresh Mint Tea is really simple as you just need to brew the fresh mint leaves with hot water, just like how you make other tea.

 The fresh and cooling aroma from mint tea is a great natural aromatherapy to reduce stress and increase overall well-being and peace.
 That is because mint tea contains natural sedative qualities that help you unwind after a long day.
 Mint tea is also naturally caffeine-free, so you can drink it any time without worrying about insomnia.

 Mint tea can have a few minor side effects.
 This tea should be avoided by people with allergies and sufferers of acid reflux.
 Pregnant women should monitor and limit intake.
 As with most teas, it is important to talk with your doctor before drinking tea with any medications because mint tea can interact with medications designed to treat heartburn and acid reflux along with those for blood pressures and diabetes.

 1. How to choose fresh mint leaves

 Look for mint leaves that are perky and even-colored, not wilting.
-For the best herbal tea, try to select stems with unblemished leaves with no brown spots or bug damage.
+For the best herbal tea, try to select the stems with unblemished leaves with no brown spots or bug damage.
 Store in a plastic bag in the refrigerator for up to one week.

 2. Muddle the leaves

 Muddling is the best way to release concentrated essential oils in the mint leaves without having tons of little mint scraps all throughout the drink.
 To release the oil properly, gently bruise the mint leaves with the back of a wooded spoon or a muddler.
-Do not over-muddling the mint leaves because the over-crushed mint leaves breaks the chlorophyll in the leaf which gives a bitter grassy taste.
+Do not over-muddling the mint leaves because the over-crushed mint leaves break the chlorophyll in the leaf which gives a bitter grassy taste.